bootstrapworld/curriculum/lessons/data-cycle/langs/en-us/slides.md

 Data Science is all about _asking questions of data_.
 Sometimes the answer is easy to compute.
 Sometimes the answer to a question is _already in the dataset_ - no computation needed.
 And sometimes the answer just sparks more questions!

-Data Scientists ask a ton of questions, and each question adds a chapter to the story of their research.
-Even if a question is a dead-end, it's valuable to share what the question was and what work you did to answer it!
+Data Scientists ask a ton of questions, and each question adds a chapter to their **data story**.
+Even if a question turns out to be a dead-end, it's valuable to share what the question was and what work you did to answer it!

 <!--